 Others meanwhile offer a range of services purpose-built for employers themselves such as online and personal financial advice for staff, company information briefings and clearing houses.

-department has a unique birds-eye view of industry career arks, which allows it to see trends that an individual, engrossed in the career moment, might miss.
+The human resources department has a unique birds-eye view of industry career arks, which allows it to see trends that an individual, engrossed in the career moment, might miss.
 A well chosen superannuation provider, in this context, is a gesture of thoughtfulness and engagement with employee priorities.

 A superannuation fund’s primary task will always be delivering reliable investment returns for reasonable fees but it’s how these are packaged, presented to company employees and how employers are supported that can make the difference between a seamless, calm superannuation experience and one that is an administrative headache for even the most professional payroll team.